osklunds/TCP-chat/README.md

 # TCP-chat

-This is a small command line chat client based on TCP.
+This is a small command line chat program based on TCP.

 ## Instructions